 The Urgent Counsel™ service concludes after your consultation.
-If you need more comprehensive help down the line, you’re free to hire us for full representation if it suits your case and we have availability.
+If you need more comprehensive help down the line, you’re free to hire us for additional unbundled services if it suits your case and we have availability.
 Our commitment is to provide timely, adaptable legal aid designed to support you through challenging times.
 We do not offer full representation.

 Each Urgent Counsel consultation is priced at $250.00, with a $75.00 cancellation fee for each appointment.
 Rescheduling is contingent on our attorneys’ availability.
 Remember, this service doesn’t guarantee that we’ll take your case or represent you.
 Prior to the consultation, we’ll send you a Consultation Agreement to review and sign.
 You’ll also need to provide information for a conflict check to ensure we haven’t consulted with anyone else involved in your case before.
 If there’s a conflict, we reserve the right to cancel the consultation request.

 So, how long does it take to get a divorce in Colorado?
 Like other family law cases, such as custody, it depends.
 But we’re here to help you in the now.
 Because when family matters become difficult, you deserve immediate, expert help.
 Ready to get started?
-Use the Calendly link below to book your consultation or visit our Calendly website.
+Use the Calendly box below to book your consultation or visit our Calendly website.